hmchen47/DataScience/Notes/a09-FeatureSelect.md

     + __crossover_independent_proba__:
       + the independent probability for each attribute to be exchanged
       + offering much more flexibility for the generic algorithm to search
-    + __mutation_independent_proba__: the independent probabiility for each attribute to be mutated by th egeneric algorithm
+    + __mutation_independent_proba__: the independent probabiility for each attribute to be mutated by the generic algorithm
     + __n_gen_no_change__: the number of generations needs to terminate the search if no change w/ the best individuals

-  + simulation annealing
++ Simulation annealing
   + a heuristic approach to search for the feature subsets
   + a global search algorithm allowing a suboptimal solution to be accepted in the hope that better solution wiill show up eventually

 ### 6.3 Feature Importance w/ Permutation Importance

 + Permutation Importance
-  + basically randomly shuffle the values of a feature (w/o touching the other variables ot the targets) to see how this permutation affects the performance metric of the ML meodel
+  + basically randomly shuffle the values of a feature (w/o touching the other variables of the targets) to see how this permutation affects the performance metric of the ML meodel
   + the choice of metric upon the engineer
-  + mearuing the importance of a featrue by measuring the increase in the model's prediction error after permutation the feature values
+  + measuring the importance of a featrue by measuring the increase in the model's prediction error after permutation the feature values
   + breaking the relationship btw the feature and the true outcome
     + important feature:
       + shuffling values increasing the model error
       + relying on the feature for the prediction
     + non-important feature:
-      + shuffling values leaving the model eroor unchanged
+      + shuffling values leaving the model error unchanged
-      + mode ignoring the feature for the prediction
+      + model ignoring the feature for the prediction
   + Python snippet

     ```python